-Acknowledgment of the National Endowment for the Arts must be prominently displayed in all materials and announcements for your funded project only.
+Acknowledgment of the National Endowment for the Arts must be prominently displayed in all materials and announcements for your funded project.
+See the Manage Your Award section of www.arts.gov for copies of the most up-to-date National Endowment for the Arts logos.